 - Intervene in conflicts with individuals or groups outside the University.

 - Intervene in any matter covered by a collective agreement between an individual and the University.

-- The Ombudsperson does not act as a lawyer or an advocate, but will work with students and members of the University to ensure that resolution occurs and conerns are heard and addressed.
+- The Ombudsperson does not act as a lawyer or an advocate, but will work with students and members of the University to ensure that resolution occurs and concerns are heard and addressed.

 The Office does have the right to refuse or discontinue work on any case which the Ombudsperson is of the opinion is not worthy of investigation where such complaint is frivolous, vexatious, not brought in good faith, or is an abuse of the Ombudsperson’s functions.

-- Through indiviual cases we identify trends or concerns that are effecting a larger group of students;
+- Through individual cases we identify trends or concerns that are affecting a larger group of students;

 - We analyze individual complaints to see if they are indicative of a larger system wide concern